Batu Lanchang

 Formerly an agricultural area, Batu Lanchang has turned into a suburban residential area, with a mix of high-rises and landed properties.
-Green Lane, in particular, has become an affluent neighbourhood, whilst also serving as a major thoroughfare through Batu Lanchang, linking George Town and Gelugor.
+Green Lane, in particular, has become an affluent neighbourhood, whilst also serving as a major thoroughfare through Batu Lanchang, linking the city centre with Gelugor.

 History

 Batu Lanchang was once an agricultural area, where coconut groves stretched all the way to the hills of Air Itam.
 At the time, Green Lane was the only road through Batu Lanchang; true to its name, it was a country path lined with trees.

 Urbanisation of the area began in the 1950s, when residential high rises were first built along Green Lane.
 The development of residential estates around Green Lane, such as Island Park and Island Glades, have transformed it into a wealthy suburban neighbourhood.
 Development then gradually spilled out across Batu Lanchang, leading to residential high rises like the Central Park condominiums.